 Throughout the year, the AHA seeks to recognize the outstanding work taking place across America's hospitals and health systems, as well as the women and men helping to lead the field to new heights.

 The following awards are sponsored by the AHA.

 AHA Leadership Awards include the Distinguished Service Award, Award of Honor, Justin Ford Kimball Innovators Award, Board of Trustees Award, and Honorary Life Membership.
-Awards are presented in April at AHA's Annual Meeting in Washington, D.C.

 The Circle of Life Award honors innovative programs in palliative and end-of-life care.
 All organizations or groups in the United States that provide palliative and/or end-of-life care are eligible for the award.

 The winners and finalists of the Foster G. McGaw Prize collectively paint a picture of creative, insightful, caring health delivery organizations that are exceptionally committed to improving the health and well-being of everyone in their communities.
 The Baxter International Foundation and the AHA sponsor the Foster G. McGaw Prize.

 The Rural Hospital Leadership Team Award recognizes small or rural hospital chief executives and administrators who have achieved improvements in local health delivery and health status through their leadership and direction.

 The AHA Innovation Challenge is an annual competition aimed at accelerating health care innovation.
 Each year selects a new topic for submissions.
 Previous topics include the social determinants of health and behavioral health.
 The top three proposals receive $100,000, $25,000 and $15,000, respectively, to help the innovators bring their ideas to life.
 The challenge is sponsored by First American Healthcare Finance, which works with hospitals and health systems to provide capital financing solutions.
 Visit the Innovation Challenge webpage for more information.